lo-maxwell/react-virtual-garden/blog.md

   * If restocking does not add any items, restockInterval is not changed
   * Store now restocks properly (interval seconds after items are purchased)

+### Refactored items

+  * Added item interfaces to prevent circular dependencies
+  * Reworked fromPlainObject to only serialize the id, name, and type, and grab all relevant data from the items.json file

 TODO: